Photo of two hands doing "fight on" signs

 How will a semester abroad affect my GPA?

 Students participating in the London and Rome programs are directly enrolled in upper-division USC Annenberg catalog-courses and will earn letter grades, which count towards their GPA.
-For the Auckland, Hong Kong, and Sydney programs, the grades earned while abroad will not count towards your USC GPA.
+For the Hong Kong and Sydney programs, the grades earned while abroad will not count toward your USC GPA.
 On your USC transcript, it will show that you received Credit/No Credit (CR/NC) for those courses and not letter grades.

 If my GPA is not affected by a semester abroad, why should I still care about grades?